josephmontes/wOBAvs.xwOBA/README.md

 ##### 2023
 ![Screenshot 2023-10-09 140819](https://github.com/josephmontes/xwOBAvs.wOBA/assets/125607783/6ecc31c8-e761-4872-a8b3-007158535478)

-- In 2023, the wOBA against his Center FBs has drastically increased:
+- In 2023, the wOBA value for the Center FBs hit off of him has drastically increased:
-  - 2021: .269, 2022: .278, 2023: .477
+  - 2021: .269, 2022: .278, 2023: **.477**
     - It is especially concerning because the xwOBA value on Center FB's against him is also increasing
-    - This incidates that he is getting hit much harder in general, and his FBs to Center are not doing the trick anymore
+    - This xwOBA increase incidates that he is getting hit much harder in general, and his FBs to Center are not doing the trick anymore
       - HR/FB% vs. Scherzer year by year: 2021: 17.3%, 2022: 11.8%, 2023: 21.5%
         - Average HR/FB%: 12.7% (from FanGraphs)
       - Hard Hit% year by year: 2021: 34.3%, 2022: 33.9%, 2023: 36.9%
         - Average Hard Hit%: 36.1% (from Baseball Savant)

-#### Chris Flexen is a good example of another pitcher that invokes a lot of Center FBs
+#### Chris Flexen is a good example of another pitcher that gets a lot of Center FBs

-### List of pitchers with >= 75th Percentile PFB+OGB%
+### List of pitchers with PFB+OGB% >= 13$
 | Season      | Player Name           | wOBA  | xwOBA | d_wOBA | PFB+OGB%| PULL FB% | OPPO GB% |CENTER FB% | Team      | OAA                |
 |-------------|-----------------------|-------|-------|--------|---------|----------|----------|----------|-------------|--------------------|
 | 2022        | Andre Pallante        | 0.321 | 0.298 | 0.023  | 19.4%   | 3.2%     | 16.2%    | 3.2%     | STL         | 26                 |